 If you’ve been around here for a while, you know that I’ve really been putting a major focus on my health and taking care of myself, both mentally and physically.
-I’ve had a lot of questions on how I made such a drastic change, what helped and what didn’t, and alllll the things!
+But prior to the last 4 years or so, it was pretty low on my list of priorities!
+I’ve had a lot of questions on how I made such a drastic change, what helped and what didn’t, and alll the things in between!
 I am definitely no expert on this and still learning what works and what doesn’t, but today I wanted to share 8 tips that have really helped me to build a healthy routine.

 When it comes to accomplishing a goal, or motivating yourself to stick to something, having a partner is such a game changer.
 Just knowing that someone is counting on you can be the push you need.
 It will push you to wake up and do your workout, to push yourself a little harder, and most importantly to not quit, because you aren’t just letting yourself down, you are letting them down too!!
 Having a partner in your healthy routine also gives you someone to vent to that is working through the same challenges as you.